Algorithms for the uniqueness of the longest common subsequence: Biological background of transposable genes

 In this paper, we consider a mesoscopic scenario between the genomic rearrangement situation and the short transposon situation: \emph{Given accurately annotated gene sequences (not nucleotide sequences) from different individuals, determine individual genes (not short nucleotide segments or long gene strands) that can change their locations (transposable).} This provides a qualitative description for the stability of genes, which can guide gene editing \cite{wang2022horizontal} and phylogenetics \cite{kang2014flexibility}.
 The proportion of fixed genes quantifies the robustness of the genome.
 We aim at minimizing the number of genes to move.
 When there are only two gene sequences, this is equivalent to calculating genomic arrangements, where the only allowed operation is single-gene transposition.

 In the copy-paste (duplication) case and deletion case, we can compare the numbers of copies of genes for different individuals to determine the transposable genes that have changed their copy numbers.
 In the inversion case, we can check the direction of genes to determine transposable genes that have changed their orientations \cite{lin2011changes}.
 In the cut-paste (insertion) case, the compositions of gene sequences are the same, but the orders of genes differ.
 It is not straightforward to uniquely determine which genes have changed their relative locations.
-Instead, we can consider the complement of transposable genes, which keep their relative locations and form a common subsequence of gene sequences from different individuals.
-Notice that genes in a subsequence does not need to be adjacent in the original sequences, different from a substring.
-We aim at explaining the difference among gene sequences with minimal transposable genes, meaning that we want to maximize the length of the complement of transposable genes.
-Thus we define the transposable genes to be the complement of the longest common subsequence.
-Given raw nucleotide sequences, we first transform them into gene sequences.
-Then we apply our algorithms to find the longest common subsequence, and the complement is transposable genes.
-If the longest common subsequence is not unique, we also need to determine which genes are more conserved and appear in all longest common subsequences.

-It is common to use the length of the longest common subsequence as a quantitative score for comparing DNA sequences \cite{chen2004space,imbeault2017krab,zimin2017hybrid}.
-The longest common subsequence has also been used to define ultraconserved elements \cite{reneker2012long} or remove incongruent markers \cite{diop2020pseudomolecule}.
+In this case, we need to introduce the LCS problem.